catseye/Eqthy/eg/boolean-algebra.eqthy.md

     axiom (#and-comp)       and(A, not(A)) = 0

 We'll now establish some basic lemmas based on these axioms.
-These in turn would provide support for a proof of De Morgan's Laws.
+These in turn will provide support for a proof of De Morgan's Laws.
 Also, the lemmas are instructive, could be useful for other proofs, and serve the point of exercising the Eqthy language and its proof-checkers.